21Ayu/SQL-PORTFOLIO-PROJECT-/README.md

  a) First create a query that will be used as a subquery.
 Select the event date, the USD price, and the average USD price for each day using a window function.
 Save it as a temporary table.
  b) Use the table you created in Part A to filter out rows where the USD prices is below 10% of the daily average and return a new estimated value which is just the daily average of the filtered data.

-#### 14.Give a complete list ordered by wallet profitability (whether people have made or lost money).